CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 ^^^^^^
 **Purpose**: Allows the user to upload their preprint file.

 There is an additional section at the start of the preprint form for OSF Preprints: "Select a preprint service."
 This widget is not available on community preprint services.
 This widget gives users the choice to upload their preprint to OSF Preprints or a community preprint service.
 This widget consists of a carousel showing the preprint service logos that the user must select to choose a preprint service.
 The "OSF Preprints" logo is selected by default.
 Hovering over a logo shows the name of the preprint provider in a tooltip.
 The user can click the navigational arrows to navigate through the carousel.
+When selecting a preprint service, an inline description of the service appears below the carousel.

 If the user clicks inside another widget before saving their changes, a temporary, red error message appears in the top right of the page::